Optimal Hardy weights on the Euclidean lattice: Bounds on optimal Hardy weights with spatial averaging

 \begin{lemma}Whenever, $ a\in \mathcal{A}_{\lambda} $ for $ \lambda \in(0,1]$, the Green's function $G(y,\cdot)$ is proper for any fixed $y\in \Z^d$. \end{lemma}

-On the other hand, bounds for $\nabla G$ are a more delicate matter.
-In fact, within the general elliptic framework as defined above, there are counterexamples that show one cannot expect a pointwise upper bound $|\nabla G(x)|\leq C|x|^{1-d}$ to hold with an $a$-uniform constant $C$.
-However, it turns out that derivative bounds for general elliptic equations (discrete and continuum) are much more subtle.
-Indeed, the standard elliptic regularity theory \cite{deGiorgi,Nash,Moser} only yields $ |\nabla G(x)|\leq C(d,\lam) |x|^{2-d-\al(d,\lam)} $ for some $\al(d,\lam)>0$, cf.\ \cite{MO1,MO2}.
-Moreover, it is well-known that in the continuum situation, an $a$-uniform bound of the form $|\nabla G(x,y)|\lesssim |x-y|^{1-d}$ cannot hold; explicit counterexamples can be constructed using the theory of quasi-conformal mappings; see p.\ 795 in \cite{GO} and p.\ 299 in \cite{GT}.
+It turns out that bounds on $\nabla G$ are a more subtle and delicate matter for general elliptic equations (discrete or continuous).
+Indeed, the standard elliptic regularity theory \cite{deGiorgi,Nash,Moser} only yields $ |\nabla G(x)|\leq C(d,\lam) |x|^{2-d-\al(d,\lam)} $ for some $\al(d,\lam)>0$; see also \cite{MO1,MO2}.
+Moreover, within the general elliptic framework as defined above, there are counterexamples in the continuum that show one cannot expect a pointwise upper bound $|\nabla G(x)|\leq C|x|^{1-d}$ to hold with an $a$-uniform constant $C$.
+Indeed, explicit counterexamples can be constructed using the theory of quasi-conformal mappings; see p.\ 795 in \cite{GO} and p.\ 299 in \cite{GT}.

-Still, there is hope to prove weaker (for example average-case) bounds on $\nabla G$ of the right order and making this precise is one of the main applications of homogenization theory \cite{AKM,B,C,CKS,CN,DD,DGL,DGO,GNO,GO,KL,MO1,MO2}.
-The main idea of our paper is to build on and in some cases extend the Green's function estimates connected to homogenization theory and to apply them to optimal Hardy weights.